xenandreash/sp-enduser/README.md

 End-user web application for Halon's email gateway.
-Please read more on http://wiki.halon.se/End-user and http://halon.io
+Please read more on https://halon.io

 Requirements
 ------------